COVID19Tracking/website/_src/notes.md

 ---
 title: Notes on State Data
 nav: The Data
+summary: ''
 ---
-<p class="updated">Last updated: March 11 3:41 pm ET</p>

 For an overview of how our project works, please check [About the Tracker](/about-tracker).
 This page will dig into the specific data issues we’ve seen with various states, and document the data sources we’re using for each of them.

+<p class="updated">Last updated: March 11 3:41 pm ET</p>

 ## Here’s What We Know About States